ABOUT THE CONSORT

-At the forefront of education, Platinum presents a successful series of Choral Workshops for singers who wish to explore glorious repertoire in smaller groups.
+At the forefront of choral education, Platinum presents a successful series of Choral Workshops for singers who wish to explore glorious repertoire in smaller groups.
 Participants travel from all corners of the globe to be inspired by vocal experts Scott Inglis-Kidger and Ghislaine Morgan.
 The consort is supported by registered charity, Platinum Choral Foundation.
-Amongst other projects, the foundation enables the singers to deliver masterclasses to state primary schools, broadening children’s experiences of choral music and aiming to inspire and develop the next generation of consort singers.
+Amongst other projects, the foundation supports their Chorister Programme, broadening children’s experiences of choral music, and aiming to inspire and develop the next generation of professional singers.

 Image: Platinum Consort © operaomnia.co.uk

 Hailed by Classic FM as a “rising star of the choral world", Scott Inglis-Kidger is known for his passion and dedication as a conductor and vocal coach.
-Born in 1984, Scott was brought up playing the Scottish bagpipes at home on a farm in the North East of England.
-He later discovered singing, going on to read Music at the University of Cambridge and join the world famous King's College Choir as a countertenor.
+Born in 1984, Scott was brought up playing the Scottish bagpipes on a farm in the Durham countryside.
+Having initially been told “you can’t sing” at primary school, he later discovered his voice – thanks to an inspirational music teacher – and went on to read Music at the University of Cambridge.
+There, he joined the world famous King's College Choir as a countertenor, touring and recording extensively.
 His love of exquisite vocal music was the motivation behind the formation of Platinum Consort during his final year at Cambridge.

 Image: Scott Inglis-Kidger © operaomnia.co.uk